These Ginger Almond Cookies are sweet and slightly spicy. Using almond flour adds flavour and provides an allergy friendly gluten free cookie.

 - 2 tbsp maple syrup

-In a medium mixing bowl whisk together the ground almonds, brown rice flour, coconut sugar, cinnamon, ginger, salt and baking soda.
+In a medium mixing bowl whisk together the almond flour, brown rice flour, coconut sugar, cinnamon, ginger, salt and baking soda.
 Set aside